5 Clitoris Facts You Should Know

 Get to know your body better

 Natural Cycles is the first and only birth control app to be FDA cleared in the US.
-It’s a non-hormonal method that works by identifying your fertile window by analyzing your basal body temperature.
+It’s a non-hormonal method that works by identifying your fertile window by analyzing your body temperature data.
 This same science can also be used to plan a pregnancy in the future.
 As well as a method to either plan or prevent pregnancy, Natural Cycles can also help you learn more about your body, as you discover the changes that happen throughout your cycle.